 Hope To Talk About Sex

 There’s hope.
-Frankel writes that The Netherlands, well-known for their sexual tolerance, has only a one percent rate of teenage pregnancies compared to six percent in more sexually stodgy Britain.
-She suggests that the open and matter-of-fact talk about sexuality in the home and lack of a national curriculum leaves teachers and parents at liberty to handle sexual topics openly and creatively.
+Frankel writes that The Netherlands, well-known for its sexual tolerance, has only a one percent rate of teenage pregnancies compared to six percent in more sexually stodgy Britain.
+She suggests that the open and matter-of-fact talk about sexuality in the home and the lack of a national curriculum leaves teachers and parents at liberty to handle sexual topics openly and creatively.

-Probably an OK start, but when guys talk about sex, we’ll talk about it in one of three ways: in a joke, in a crisis or in a classroom.
+Probably an OK start, but when guys talk about sex, we’ll talk about it in one of three ways: in a joke, in a crisis, or in a classroom.
 That quite covers the context of male sex dialog.
 A remedy at the education level might help quell the anxiety we feel about sexual conversation, but it’s far from a cure.

-Orgasmic Guy was started because we know two things to be true about guys and conversation about sex: guys want to know what other guys do; and guys want to tell other guys what they do.
+Orgasmic Guy was started because we know two things to be true about guys and conversation about sex: guys want to know what other guys do, and guys want to tell other guys what they do.
 Most guys aren’t likely to have the privilege of these kinds of conversations and so sexual myth is born under the cloak of guy sexual secrecy.
 Yet, to tell the truth, guys want to talk about sex.

-Fortunately, the Internet has provided web sites, forums and a myriad of information for guys to get their questions answered.
+Fortunately, the Internet has provided websites, forums, and a myriad of information for guys to get their questions answered.
 Guys also find ways to share a little of their sex life in places on the web where they feel a sense of safety and some anonymity.
 And for the most part, they get positive feedback.